medical-genomics-group/JODIE/README.md

 + prob_XX.txt: tracker if marker is included in model (1) or not (0) for iteration XX
 + sigma2_XX.txt: residual variance of current iteration
 + V_XX.txt: variance of effects of current iteration
++ Z_XX.txt: number of markers included in the model at iteration XX
-+ trace_sigma2XX.txt: residual variance for each iteration (rows = iterations)
++ trace_sigma2XX.txt: residual variance for each iteration until iteration XX (rows = iterations)
-+ trace_VXX.txt: variance of effects for each iterations (
++ trace_VXX.txt: variance of effects for each iteration until iteration XX (rows = iterations)
++ trace_ZXX.txt: number of included markers for each iteration until iteration XX (rows = iterations)

 Trace plots:
 + trace_sigma2.png